twentyciasia/100-days-of-code/log-hoangnh228.md

 - Today design database for post component
 - Change bootstrap version form 3 to 4 and fix some errors on bootstrap change
 - Tomorrow I will update layout using bootstrap 4

+### D6 (13/01/2018)
+- Today I've update layout using bootstrap 4 instead of version 3 for both backend and frontend
+- Tomorrow I will start to make article function with TDD